Subscribe to Body Moments Newsletter and get a FREE e-book!

 When we have the ability to give we have the ‘power.’
 We are independent, we are strong and we don’t need anybody.
 Even when we do actually receive something, we need to reciprocate in like and kind.
 So if I get invited to a friend’s house for dinner, I feel the need to invite them back for dinner at another time.
 I certainly wouldn’t feed them hot dogs, either, if they fed me steak.

-We feel the need give back that which we owe.
+We feel the need to give back that which we owe.
 We keep that scorecard in our heads, so we never owe anybody anything.

 The Cycle of Love